HL7/cql-ig/README.md

-# Using CQL With FHIR
+# Using CQL

-This repository contains the source for the HL7 Using CQL With FHIR Implementation Guide
+This repository contains the source for the HL7 FHIR Implementation Guide: Using CQL, published at http://hl7.org/fhir/uv/cql

 Continuous Integration Build: http://build.fhir.org/ig/HL7/cql-ig